Hex Enduction Hour: Music and lyrics

 The album was the Fall's first to include Karl Burns and Paul Hanley in the band's classic two-drummer lineup.
 Smith intended the album's lyrics "to be like reading a really good book.
 You have a couple of beers, sit down and immerse yourself.
 None of those fuckers Elvis Costello or Spandau Ballet did that".
 Hex Enduction Hour was written during an unusually prolific period in his career.
-Many of the tracks had already been dropped from the band's live set by the time they visited Australia and New Zealand in the autumn of 1982.
+Many of the tracks had already been dropped from the band's live set by the time they visited Australia and New Zealand in July 1982.
 The earlier single "Look, Know" was recorded during the Icelandic sessions but not included on the album.
 This was characteristic of Smith's "never look back" approach.

 Opening track "The Classical" acts as a statement of intent similar to that in "Crap Rap 2/Like to Blow" from the Fall's debut album Live at the Witch Trials.
 Whereas on the earlier song Smith described himself as "Northern white crap that talks back", in the opening lines of Hex Enduction Hour he complains that the fact that contemporary music lacks culture is his "brag", observing that a "taste for bullshit reveals a lust for a home of office" and references "obligatory niggers", before accusingly shouting "Hey there, fuckface, hey there, fuckface".
 Pavement released a cover of the track in the early 1990s; Smith later dismissed them as mere Fall copyists.
 "Jawbone and the Air Rifle" depicts a nightmarish folklore tale of a poacher (described as a "rabbit killer") bored by a decades-old marriage who escapes by roaming the local countryside at night hunting prey.
 One night the protagonist "lets out a misplaced shot", which draws the Hex of the "Broken Brothers Pentacle Church".
 The song's main focal point is toward the end when the lyrics detail a series of semi-religious, semi-pagan horrific and repeating hallucinations.